microsoft/react-native-windows-samples/docs/native-modules-setup.md

 If you are only planning on adding a native module to your existing React Native Windows app, ie:

 1. You followed the [Getting Started](.\getting-started.md) guide, where
-1. You ran `react-native windows --template vnext` to add Windows to your project, and
+1. You ran `npx react-native-windows-init` to add Windows to your project, and
 1. You are just adding your native code to the app project under the `windows` folder.

 Then you can simply open the Visual Studio solution in the `windows` folder and add the new files directly to the app project.